vandanafs/WesCh4-numpy/README.md

-# WesCh5 Getting Started with pandas
+# WesCh4 NumPy Basics: Arrays and Vectorized Computation

-notebook for ch5
+notebook for ch4

-This lab is a repo for your work on Wes McKinney's book "Python for Data Analysis, 2nd Ed." in Chapter 5, _Getting Started with pandas_.
+This lab is a repo for your work on Wes McKinney's book "Python for Data Analysis, 2nd Ed." in Chapter 4, _NumPy Basics: Arrays and Vectorized Computation_.

 As for each of the chapters in this series, I want you follow the "Coding The Hard Way" methodology.
 (See Below)